Imjin War: Firearms

-The King asked him [Shi-eon Lee], "You have already told me about the low accuracy of Japanese muskets.
+The King asked him [Yi Siŏn], "You have already told me about the low accuracy of Japanese muskets.
 Why, then, are Korean armies having great problem with defeating them?"

-[Shi-eon Lee] then answered,

-"The Korean soldiers cower before the enemy and flee for their lives even before they have engaged the enemy.
+[Yi Siŏn] then answered, "The Korean soldiers cower before the enemy and flee for their lives even before they have engaged the enemy.
 As for the commanders, they seldom leave their positions because they fear that they might be executed for deserting.
 However, there is a limit to executing deserting soldiers since there are so many of them.
 Truly, the Japanese aren't good musketeers, but they advance so rapidly that they appear right in front of the Koreans in the time Koreans can shoot only two arrows.
 It is said that Koreans are good archers, but they seldom hit the targets when the enemy is too far away, and are too scared to shoot when the enemy is near because they fear Japanese swords.
 Archery often becomes useless because Koreans, fearing the Japanese arme blanche, can barely shoot.
 The Japanese are reputed to be good swordsmen, but it is possible for Koreans to draw swords and hold their ground.
 However, the Koreans seldom do this and merely run for their lives."

-However, another Korean official, Yu Song-nyong, claims that the Japanese arquebusiers had undeniable superiority over long distances, which (along with low discipline and combat experience of the Korean army) was the main cause of defeats:
+However, another Korean official, Yu Sŏngnyong, claims that the Japanese arquebusiers had undeniable superiority over long distances, which (along with low discipline and combat experience of the Korean army) was the main cause of defeats:

 In the 1592 invasion, everything was swept away.
 Within a fortnight or a month the cities and fortresses were lost, and everything in the eight directions had crumbled.
 Although it was [partly] due to there having been a century of peace and the people not being familiar with warfare that this happened, it was really because the Japanese had the use of muskets that could reach beyond several hundred paces, that always pierced what they struck, that came like the wind and the hail, and with which bows and arrows could not compare.

 Today, the Japanese exclusively use muskets to attack fortifications.
 They can reach [the target] from several hundred paces away.
 Our country's bows and arrows cannot reach them.
 At any flat spot outside the walls, the Japanese will build earthen mounds and "flying towers."
 They look down into the fortifications and fire their bullets so that the people inside the fortifications cannot conceal themselves.
 In the end the fortifications are taken.
 One cannot blame [the defenders] for their situation.